hyperledger-archives/sawtooth-core/docs/source/architecture/scheduling.rst

 Scheduling within the Validator
 ===============================

-The sawtooth-validator process has two major components which use schedulers to calculate state changes and the resulting Merkle hashes based on transaction
+The validator has two major components that use schedulers to calculate state changes and the resulting Merkle hashes based on transaction
-processing: the Chain Controller and the Block Publisher.
-The Chain Controller and Block Publisher pass a scheduler to the Executor.
-While the validator contains only a single Chain Controller, a single Block Publisher, and a single Executor, there are numerous instances of schedulers which are dynamically created as needed.
+processing: the :ref:`Chain Controller <journal-chain-controller-label>` and the :ref:`Block Publisher <journal-block-publisher-label>`.
+These two components pass a scheduler to the Executor.
+While the validator contains only a single Chain Controller, a single Block Publisher, and a single Executor, there are numerous instances of schedulers that are dynamically created as needed.

 Chain Controller